Dynamic Approximate Maximum Independent Set on Massive Graphs: Introduction

-Due to the importance of the MaxIS problem, it has been extensively studied in static graphs for decades of years\cite{DBLP:journals/tcs/AkibaI16, DBLP:journals/iandc/XiaoN17, DBLP:journals/algorithmica/HalldorssonR97, DBLP:journals/jacm/FominGK09, DBLP:journals/siamcomp/TarjanT77, DBLP:journals/siamdm/Feige04}.
-Since it is NP-hard to compute an exact maximum independent set, all known exact algorithms have worst-case exponential time complexities regarding the number of vertices in the graph.
-The state-of-the-art algorithm proposed by Xiao \etal \cite{DBLP:journals/iandc/XiaoN17} reduces the base of the exponent to 1.1996, \ie, with time complexity $O(1.1996^nn^{O(1)})$, which still can not handle large graphs.
-Moreover, the MaxIS problem is also hard to approximate.
-It has been proved that the MaxIS problem does not admit a constant approximation factor in general graphs\cite{DBLP:journals/jal/Robson86} and for any $\varepsilon > 0$, there is no polynomial-time $n^{1-\varepsilon}$ algorithm for the MaxIS problem unless NP = ZPP\cite{DBLP:conf/focs/Hastad96}.
-As a result, the approximation ratios of the existing techniques depend on either $n$ or $\Delta$, where $n$ is the number of vertices in $G$ and $\Delta$ is the maximum vertex degree of $G$.
-Till now, the best approximation ratio known for the MaxIS problem is $O(n(\log{\log{n}})^2/(\log{n})^3)$ \cite{DBLP:journals/siamdm/Feige04}.
-In recent yeas, many algorithms adopt heuristics techniques to compute high-quality (large-size) independent sets\cite{DBLP:journals/heuristics/AndradeRW12, DBLP:conf/sigmod/ChangLZ17, DBLP:conf/wea/DahlumLS0SW16, DBLP:journals/heuristics/GrossoLP08, DBLP:conf/alenex/LammS0SW16, DBLP:journals/pvldb/LiuLYXW15}.
-The state-of-the-art method is proposed by Chang \etal, which iteratively applies reduction rules on vertices and remove the vertex with highest degree when no reduction rules can be applied \cite{DBLP:conf/sigmod/ChangLZ17}.
-Notice that if all vertices are removed from the graph according to reduction rules, the solution computed by the algorithm is certain to be maximum.
+The MaxIS problem has a lot of real-world applications, such as indexing techniques ~\cite{DBLP:journals/pvldb/FuWCW13, DBLP:journals/pvldb/JiangFWX14}, collusion detection~\cite{DBLP:journals/jpdc/AraujoFDSK11, DBLP:journals/pvldb/MiaoCLGL20, DBLP:journals/tcs/MiaoLLL19}, automated map labeling~\cite{DBLP:conf/wea/GemsaNR14}, social network analysis~\cite{DBLP:conf/wea/GoldbergHM05}, and association rule mining~\cite{DBLP:conf/kdd/ZakiPOL97}.
+Additionally, it is also closely related to a series of well-known graph problems, such as \textit{minimum vertex cover}, \textit{maximum clique}, and {\it graph coloring}.
+Because of its importance, the MaxIS problem has been extensively studied for decades.
+Since it is NP-hard to find a MaxIS, the worst-case time complexities of all known exact algorithms are exponential in $n$, the number of vertices in the graph.
+The worst-case time complexity of the state-of-the-art exact algorithm is $O(1.1996^nn^{O(1)})$~\cite{DBLP:journals/iandc/XiaoN17}, which is obviously unaffordable in large graphs.
+Moreover, the MaxIS problem is also hard to be approximated.
+It is proved that the MaxIS problem can not be approximated within a constant factor on general graphs~\cite{DBLP:journals/jal/Robson86}, and for any $\varepsilon \in (0, 1)$, there is no polynomial-time $n^{1-\varepsilon}$-approximation algorithm for it, unless NP = ZPP~\cite{DBLP:conf/focs/Hastad96}.
+As a result, the approximation ratios of the existing methods depend on either $n$ or $\Delta$, where $\Delta$ is the maximum degree of $G$.
+Till now, the best approximation ratio known for the MaxIS problem is $O(n(\log{\log{n}})^2/(\log{n})^3)$~\cite{DBLP:journals/siamdm/Feige04}.
+In recent years, a lot of research has been devoted to efficiently computing a \textit{near-maximum} (maximal and as large as possible) independent set~\cite{DBLP:journals/heuristics/AndradeRW12, DBLP:conf/sigmod/ChangLZ17, DBLP:conf/wea/DahlumLS0SW16, DBLP:journals/heuristics/GrossoLP08, DBLP:conf/alenex/LammS0SW16, DBLP:journals/pvldb/LiuLYXW15}.
+The latest method is proposed by Chang \etal~\cite{DBLP:conf/sigmod/ChangLZ17}, which iteratively applies exact and inexact reduction rules on vertices until the graph is empty.